 Pomeranians have wizarded escape artists thanks to their size.
 Areas where birds of prey often snatch up small critters are bound to give you nightmares as well.

-The attention span of a Pomeranian can be sharp and focused if it’s taught early and training remains consistent.
+The attention span of a Pomeranian can be sharp and focused if it’s caught early and training remains consistent.
 These are rambunctious dogs who might need a strict owner to keep them in line.

 Regular TLC to maintain that long hair should be no problem for seniors with the time to brush through it one good time each day.
-Like the Poodle, the thick locks and double layered coat tends to become matted. the Pomeranian sheds quite a bit, however.
+Like the Poodle, the thick locks and double-layered coat tends to become matted. the Pomeranian sheds quite a bit, however.

 While it is a playful breed, the Pomeranian doesn’t usually need more than a ball or toy to fetch across the living room to get sufficient exercise.
 Its tiny frame makes it more likely to develop knee, eye, and heart problems.